Found 0 - 8 results of 8 programs matching keyword "celestial time"

 Watch the Exploratorium's construction process from December 2010 to November 2012 in under two minutes.
 Come see for yourself—doors open at Pier 15 on April 17, 2013.

 Images courtesy of Ken Murphy.
 Music by Wayne Grim.
 This After Dark event examined time's many faces through activities and presentations featuring honeybees, jump-shot photography, antique timepieces, and a performance by Gamelan Sari Raras.
+The Exploratorium Eclipse team drives back to Urumqi with our partners from XJTV, after the live broadcast.
+It was pretty hot, probably above 40 °C most of the way, and a 14 hour drive.
+This is a time-compressed video of of the trip out to the Weizi Gorge (Yiwu) along China’s cloud-covered Silk Road.
 Ken Murphy, creator of A History of the Sky— a time-lapse visualization that will span an entire year—talks about his project during the After Dark event, Resolution.

 In this interview from Greenland, glaciologist Mark Fahnestock describes the roar of a 1000-foot iceberg dropping off the Jakobshavn Isbræ into the Ilulissat Icefjord.
 Includes time-lapse photography of this massive calving event.
 What is dark energy?
 Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
 The concept of space-time--perhaps Einstein's most fundamental contribution to our understanding of the universe--will be explored using special red lasers.
 Join the Exploratorium's Dr. Paul Doherty as he visits a "sculpture to observe the stars" in northern New Mexico, where the Sangre de Cristo Mountains meet the eastern plains.
 There artist Charles Ross is creating an art installation that is also a star observatory.
 This major earthwork has two main elements: the Star Tunnel, which allows you to walk through the entire history of the earth's changing alignment to our North Star, Polaris; and the Solar Pyramid, where one can visually experience an hour of the earth's rotation.